Skip to main content

 The SQ40 blends a unique square format with refined retro design.
 An elegant camera that produces distinctive square prints for those who want to stand out from Mini.

 The Square format occupies a special place in the Instax ecosystem.
 Launched in 2017 with the hybrid SQ10, it found its pure analogue form with the SQ6 in 2018, then the SQ40 in 2023.
-The 62x62mm square print offers an appealing compromise: larger than Mini (62x46mm) while staying compact, with a square aesthetic that naturally echoes classic Polaroid prints.
+Fujifilm chose to simplify: gone are the SQ6's creative modes, replaced by a streamlined camera that does one thing and does it well.

 Design and Build Quality

-The SQ40 is arguably the most handsome analogue instant camera in Fujifilm's catalogue.
+Honestly, this is probably the most handsome analogue instant camera Fujifilm has ever released.
 The all-over matte black finish, clean lines and retractable lens give it a sophisticated retro look that stands apart from the pastel Mini range.
 It is a camera you want to show off.

 Dimensions are compact — 130 x 127 x 67mm — and the 346g weight (without batteries or film) makes it easy to carry.
-Handling is pleasant, though the lack of a textured grip is felt compared to the Mini models.
+It fits in a handbag without issue.
+However, the lack of a textured grip is noticeable when your hands are damp — the Mini models do better on that front.

 Shooting Experience